agrobbin/spritely/README.md

 ### Busting the cache

-I have yet to figure out the "smart" way to correctly bust the sprite cache when the images themselves change without any corresponding change to Sass/Scss files.
-9 times out of 10, this is not a problem, as a change to a sprited image will be accompanied by changes to CSS in your application.
-However, that is not always the case.
-When an image itself is the only change required, you have to force the sass cache to be busted.
+Spritely utilizes Sprockets' `depend_on` and `depend_on_asset` directives to listen to changes to existing images within a sprited folder.
+This, in addition to the cache being busted upon related stylesheet changes, should take care of 99 of out 100 cases of image changes.

+The one case this does *not* currently account for is when new files are added to the sprited image folder without corresponding changes to stylesheets.
+This should be a rare occurrence (more often then not, a new image in the sprite map will be accompanied by changes/additions to stylesheets), but in this case, you will need to forcefully bust the cache.
 The simplest way to do this is to have an extra option in your `spritely-map` initialization:

 ```scss
 $application-sprite: spritely-map('applications/*.png', $version: 1);
 ```

-If you have managed to figure out a more intelligent way of doing this with no input from the user, please [issue a pull request](https://github.com/agrobbin/spritely/pulls)!

 ### Repetition